ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.kecontact/README.md

 You can also define states for PV optimized charging of car or limiting max. power of main power.

 ## Changelog
+### 1.0.3 (2021-02-08)
+* (Sneak-L8) new options for minimal amerage (e.g. Renault Zoe) and permanent regard value

+### 1.0.2
+* Added readout of last 30 Charging Sessions from Wallbox; Enabled 'setenergy' State to send and set Charging Goal in Wh to Wallbox

 ### 1.0.1 (2020-08-20)
 * (Sneak-L8) add missing german translation for IP address setting